5 Hard Truths About Travel You Need to Accept

 But even as a self-proclaimed travel lover, there are some realizations I come to – when I’m on the third hour of a road trip, drifting off to sleep in a new hotel, boarding the plane to go back home, or wherever else they strike – that bring me down.
 I usually try to accept them and go on, but I think it’s important to keep these realizations in mind.

 Even more importantly, I think we should remember why these somewhat difficult truths about travel still make travel worth it in the long run.
+In addition to some difficult realizations we may have about the challenging aspects of our destination.

 Also, for those who are going to book their travel right after this anyway, here’s a list of great travel sites to use for the best deals.